rodinhart/state-machine-compression/README.md

 4 | A | 5
 5 | A | 6

 Our compressed stream is therefore final state `6`, and the bits `1`, `0`, `0` and `0`.
 Note that the bits are produced in the opposite order they are consumed.
-But also, the symbols are in reverse, so best encoding back-to-front.
+But also, the symbols are in reverse, so best encode back-to-front.

 ## Full system

 The full system works exactly like this, with 256 symbols (bytes) and `L = 4096` (12 bits).
+In order to build the decoding and encoding tables when decompressing we also need the histogram stored in the compressed file.

 [1]: https://arxiv.org/pdf/1612.04662.pdf